MP for Mid Buckinghamshire

 Shadow Parliamentary Under Secretary (Energy Security and Net Zero)

 Greg Smith is the Conservative MP for Mid Buckinghamshire, first elected in 2019.
-He currently serves in the opposition front bench as Shadow Parliamentary Under Secretary for Energy Security and Net Zero and for Transport, and has held a range of prior shadow and committee roles, including Opposition Whip and Shadow Under Secretary for Business and Trade.
+He is currently a shadow minister, serving as Shadow Parliamentary Under Secretary for Energy Security and Net Zero and for Transport, and has previously held several shadow and committee roles including Opposition Whip.

-Declares 11 financial interests, including five entries for gifts, benefits and hospitality from UK sources, four miscellaneous entries, and two visits outside the UK.
+Declared 11 financial interests, including five entries for gifts, benefits or hospitality from UK sources; four miscellaneous entries; and two entries for visits outside the UK.

 Generated 21 February 2026